-Apple changed the look of earbuds forever with its iconic white AirPods wireless earbuds (and the newer Apple AirPods Pro) but it certainly doesn’t have a monopoly on these signature stalks.
-There’s no shortage of tribute buds on offer, some cheaper and others with superior sonic cred, and we’re here to show you the best AirPods alternatives in town.
+Apple changed the look of earbuds forever with its iconic white AirPods wireless earbuds (and the slightly newer, shorter Apple AirPods Pro) but it certainly doesn’t have a monopoly on these signature stalks.
+There’s no shortage of tribute buds up for grabs, some coming in cheaper and others offering superior sonic cred, and we’re here to guide you towards the best AirPods alternatives in town.

 - Not convinced?
 Read our Apple AirPods Pro review